lolow/sublime-gams/README.md

 This package also adds the comment highlighting for end of line **#** and **//**, and the inline comments delineated by curly brackets: **{** **}** or in C-style with **/\*\* \*\*/**.

-In order to GAMS to process these new types of comments, you need to add in your code some of these commands:
+In order to GAMS to process these new comment conventions, you need to add in your code some of these commands:

 	$eolcom //
 	$eolcom #
 	$inlinecom {}
-	inlinecom /* */
+	$inlinecom /* */

 ## Support